A website is displayed on a laptop , tablet , and cell phone.

 KEY DESIGN ADJUSTMENTS FOR SMALLER SCREENS

 When browsing websites on smaller devices like smartphones or tablets, noticeable changes in the design are essential to enhance readability and usability.
+Responsive typography, which uses relative font sizes such as ems, rems, or viewport width (vw), ensures that text remains readable across different resolutions without requiring manual zooming.
 These modifications ensure that the site remains functional and aesthetically pleasing across different devices.
 Here are some common design changes you might observe:

 Simplified Navigation

-Navigation elements often undergo significant changes to accommodate the smaller display area.
-Menus might consolidate into fewer options or transform into a dropdown format, commonly known as a "hamburger menu", to save space and maintain ease of use.
+• Menus often consolidate into fewer options or transform into a dropdown format, commonly known as a "hamburger menu", to save space and maintain ease of use.

 Responsive Layouts